There are the following indexes:

 |Based in:||Edinburgh (although will travel anywhere)|

 |Typical line-up:||fiddle, keyboard, bass and dance caller (Tricia Matthews)|

 Here & There (2016)

 Annasach (Gaelic for unusual, unconventional) are a three-piece ceilidh band plus dance caller and are available for all occasions.
 We have been playing for ceilidhs, parties, birthdays, weddings and folk festivals since 1990 from Aberdeen to Zurich!

-The sound of the band has a more folk based slant rather than traditional ceilidh with the current line-up being fiddle (Katherine Stewart), keyboard (Andrew Elders) and bass (Colin Wilson).
+The sound of the band has a more folk based slant rather than traditional ceilidh with the current line-up being fiddle (Yvette Rosie), keyboard (Andrew Elders) and bass (Colin Wilson).
 This provides an energetic, vibrant sounding front line mixed with a forceful, funky piano and bass back line.

 Our dance caller, Tricia Wilson, (who is probably the most important member of the band!) has years of experience and is guaranteed to calm any nerves and make sure that everyone enjoys themselves.

 |Style:||SCD, Ceilidh, Reeling, Old Tyme

 Arcadia is a live music agency which specialises in providing Scottish ceilidh and dance bands for any kind of event in England and mainland Europe.
 Arcadia is run by Scottish dance band fiddler (and piper) Max Rankin.
 I know the majority of Scottish dance musicians in the South of England personally and have played with a good number of them.
 Because of that we are uniquely placed to advise on and supply a Scottish dance band appropriate to any function - we know which bands sound authentically Scottish, which do a good wedding ceilidh, and which can handle a specialist 'Reels' (or 'Reelers') evening with 500 guests.
 We are happy to answer enquiries without obligation.